 Salted butter – I usually use unsalted butter in baking but find Linzer Cookies taste best when made with salted butter.
 It omits the need to add any kosher salt to the cookie dough too.

 Orange zest – The outermost layer of an orange peel contains fragrant oils that are used to add an orange aroma to baked goods.
 Along with the orange extract, it gives the cookies a slight citrus taste.
+Use our guide on how to zest a lemon for directions.

 Raspberry preserves – The bright red color and juicy flavor of these preserves makes them ideal for Christmas and Valentine’s Day!
 Apricot jam would be an amazing substitution!
+Our homemade strawberry jam is perfect too.

 TOOLS: I use this Wilton Linzer Cookie Cutter Set (under $15 on Amazon).
 The fun shapes make it perfect to use for Valentine’s Day or 4th of July too!
 You could use a small biscuit cutter (and a small canoli tube for the center) to cut your cookies out.